Define the criteria for the interim successor

 A process for determining the compensation for the interim CEO

 Protocols for launching a search for a permanent successor, if needed

 The importance of providing a timely and consistent message to stakeholders is a key reason boards should be prepared with a crisis communications response plan.
-Ideally, press releases for a variety of scenarios should be drafted and ready to use in an emergency.
+Ideally, press releases for a variety of scenarios should be drafted and ready to finalize for an emergency situation.

-In light of the COVID-19 situation, boards and management teams might consider building out succession action plans to include other activities, such as contingency planning for various scenarios, knowledge-sharing, shadowing and any other steps they plan to take to increase their readiness.
+As we saw during the pandemic, business continuity in the face of crisis is critical and preparation is key.
+To that end, boards and management teams should also consider building out succession action plans to include other activities, such as contingency planning for various scenarios, knowledge-sharing, shadowing and any other steps they plan to take to increase their readiness.
 Codifying these activities in a formal plan will help the team to ramp up quickly in an emergency and hold team members accountable for preparation.